Now accepting applications

 Equipping you for success

 Congratulations on success in your undergraduate studies.
-A graduate degree from SFA will take your knowledge and skills to the next level, making you even more attractive to prospective employers.
+A graduate degree from SFA will take your knowledge and skills to the next level, making you an even more attractive candidate to prospective employers.

 Graduate program options

 Master's program requirements

 To apply for a master’s degree program at SFA, you must meet one of the following requirements:

 - Be in your final year of undergraduate work;

 - Hold a bachelor’s degree from a regionally accredited college or university; or

 - Have 95 or more semester hours of undergraduate work at SFA and be approved as an Overlap Student (an undergraduate pursuing graduate and undergraduate studies at the same time).

 Generally, all applicants must have an overall undergraduate grade point average of 2.5 on a 4.0 scale.
 Minimum GPA requirements vary depending on your academic major.
 Visit your major department’s website to check its admission requirements.

 - The GRE General Test is a multiple-choice exam designed to measure verbal, analytical and quantitative skills.
 There also are GRE Subject Tests in 17 fields of study.